Ashford-A/PRECEPTS1/README.md

-# HetMan #
+# dryads-research #

+The purpose of this project is to investigate whether we can use classification algorithms to not only predict the presence of different mutations recurrent in tumour cohorts, but also make biologically useful inferences about these mutations' downstream effects.

-This project consists of three major parts:
+This repository consists of three major parts:

 ## features ##

-Collecting and processing expression, mutation, and other -omics datasets as well as features such as drug response.
+Collecting and processing expression, mutation, and other -omics datasets as well as phenotypes such as drug response.

 ## predict ##